 Parrotlets come from places with lots of rainfall and they actually enjoy getting wet.
 If you want them to bathe themselves, just give your Parrotlets a bowl of warm water every day and they will keep themselves clean.

 Some Parrotlets enjoy being sprayed with mist in a bowl.
 Different birds prefer different ways of being cleaned, over time you’ll discover what works best for your Parrotlet.

 The right diet determines the health and life span of your Parrotlet.
 Parrotlets are like humans when it comes to taste.
 They enjoy tasty food and will even smack their beaks when fed sweet food.

 Experts recommend a low fat diet with lots of protein.
 Commercial seeds and pellets make the best meals for your Parrotlet but should be supplemented with other foods to meet all their nutritional needs.
-As much as seeds and grains are good foods, they’re junk food for your Parrotlets thanks to the high fat content.
-It’s recommended that seeds, grains, and pellets only compose about 25 percent of the diet and that the other 75 percent come from lower fat foods.
+As much as seeds and grains are good foods, they’re junk food for your Parrotlets because of the high fat content.
+Seeds, grains, and pellets should only make up about 25 percent of their diet and that the other 75 percent come from lower fat foods.

 Parrotlets require about 20 percent of protein in their diet.
 Most pellets made specifically for Parrotlets contain protein.
 Insect larvae or mealworms are also a great source of protein.
 You can also prepare a protein meal for your Parrotlet using beans right at home.

 15 – 20 percent of the bird’s diet should come from fruits and vegetables.
 Parrotlets enjoy fresh vegetables and fruits such as spinach, cabbage, carrots, oranges, bananas, and tomatoes.
 The vegetables should be finely chopped so that your bird doesn’t choke on them.
 They can eat the vegetables raw or cooked depending on what your bird prefers.